The Complex Psychology of Leadership in Sports with Dr Susan Giblin

 Generally, leadership has been correlated with group cohesion, group satisfaction and performance.
 This can lead to a misrepresentation of what leadership is and who a good leader is.
 You rarely hear about successful teams that had an absence of quality leadership.
 When you do, it’s more often than not discussed in the context of a team that had a successful single season or single tournament rather than sustained success over multiple seasons.

-Much of the scientific literature, media attention and speculation is centered around well-known sports leaders and their actions in public settings.
+Much of the scientific literature, media attention and speculation is centred around well-known sports leaders and their actions in public settings.
 Leadership is also often reverse-engineered based on success.
 Successful players and coaches are often assumed to be great leaders because of their success without any other actual evidence of what their leadership manifests itself as.

 This leaves us with public displays from prominent sports leaders as our only source of information informing the discussions around leadership.